-The Danish Climate Atlas delivers climate indices in 2019, and again in 2020, while actual time-series of climate properties will be made available in 2021.
+The Danish Climate Atlas was launched in 2019, updated twice in 2020, and time-series of climate properties will be made available in 2021.

-Currently (June 2020), we provide a total of 25 climate indices (of which 8 are new since 2019).
-One is for temperature, 21 for indices describing precipitation, and 3 are related to the ocean.
+Currently (December 2020), we provide a total of 44 climate indices (of which 27 are new since the launch in 2019).
+Eleven is for temperature, 21 for indices describing precipitation, eight are related to the ocean, two for wind, plus solar radiation and potential evaporation.
 Each index describes absolute values as well as changes in the index, expressed in percent or physical units.
 Information, except the ocean indices, is available on a 1x1 km grid as well as on an aggregated basis for municipalities and main catchment areas.
-The three ocean indices are available on 34 coastal stretches.
+The ocean indices are available on 34 coastal stretches.

-Information will be provided in several data-formats - .xlsx spreadsheets, .netcdf files and in 'GIS-friendly formats'.
+Information will be provided in several data-formats - .xlsx spreadsheets, .netcdf files and in 'GIS formats'.
 These data are intended for users requiring download of material for further processing, but the Danish Climate Atlas also provides an online display of the information, with documentation and user guides.
 Information is made available for the four seasons (and an annual value) for two emission scenarios (RCP4.5 and RCP8.5).
 Four time periods are used - a present-day reference period (1981-2010) and three future periods (near future 2011-2040, mid-century 2041-2070, and end of century 2071-2100).